replicate/replicate-python/README.md

 The 1.0.0 release contains breaking changes:

-- The `replicate.run()` method now returns `FileObject`s instead of URL strings by default for models that output files. `FileObject` implements an iterable interface similar to `httpx.Response`, making it easier to work with files efficiently.
+- The `replicate.run()` method now returns `FileOutput`s instead of URL strings by default for models that output files. `FileOutput` implements an iterable interface similar to `httpx.Response`, making it easier to work with files efficiently.

-To revert to the previous behavior, you can opt out of `FileObject` by passing `use_file_output=False` to `replicate.run()`:
+To revert to the previous behavior, you can opt out of `FileOutput` by passing `use_file_output=False` to `replicate.run()`:

 ```python
 output = replicate.run("acmecorp/acme-model", use_file_output=False)
 ```

-In most cases, updating existing applications to call `output.url()` should resolve any issues.
+In most cases, updating existing applications to call `output.url` should resolve any issues.
+But we recommend using the `FileOutput` objects directly as we have further improvements planned to this API and this approach is guaranteed to give the fastest results.

 > [!TIP]
 > **👋** Check out an interactive version of this tutorial on [Google Colab](https://colab.research.google.com/drive/1K91q4p-OhL96FHBAVLsv9FlwFdu6Pn3c).